SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_state_models.md

 The disconnection state model is much simplier and there is nothing to wait for.
 Disconnection events do arrive fairly quickly.
 ![Disconnect State Model](./drawings/wifi_state_model_disconnect.svg)
 ___
 The shutdown process is fairly straightforward.
-We do hand of control to the disconnection process and then it returns to the shutdown process.
+We do hand off control to the disconnection process and then it returns to the shutdown process.
 ![Shutdown State Model](./drawings/wifi_state_model_shutdown.svg)
 ___